JackTop325/OOP-Review/README.md

 ---
 ## Acknowledgements

-This review was made to reflect the work learned in Dr Norman Bethune CI.
+This review was made to reflect the OOP work learned in Dr Norman Bethune CI.

 ---
 ## Resource